remotion-dev/remotion/packages/docs/docs/cloudrun/deployservice.md

 Creates a [GCP Cloud Run](https://cloud.google.com/run) service in your GCP project that will be able to render a video in the cloud.

-If a service with the same version, memory limit and cpu limit already existed, it will be returned instead without a new one being created.
+If a service with the same Remotion version, memory limit, cpu limit and timeout already existed in the specified region, it will be returned instead without a new one being created.
 This means this service can be treated as idempotent.

 ## Example